 - Sole Source Contracting practices are monitored closely.
 The GN believes we get the best value for our money through the competitive bidding process.
-Section 3 of this report discusses the acceptable conditions for Sole Sourcing. - The GN continues to review the contributing factors to contracts that have been sole sourced.
-We will continue to work towards reducing the occurrence of this contracting method. - In 2016/17 the overall volume of Sole Source contracts has decreased by 46%, however in this report (Contract Activity Report) we only consider Sole Source contracts over \$25,000.
-In 2016/17 we see that Sole Source contracts over \$25,000 have decreased by 8%. - A large majority of Sole Source contracts are Service Contracts.
-These Sole Source Service Contracts are overwhelmingly awarded to Other (non-Inuit and non-Nunavut) companies.
-Typically these are specialized services not available in Nunavut.
-In 2016/17, 46% of the Sole Sources were in the >\$25,000 to <=\$100,000 range. - On average, over the three years of this report, 3% of Sole Source contracts are awarded to Inuit Firms, 2% to Nunavut Firms and 95% to Other Firms. - An eleven year trend indicates that the majority of Sole Source contracts awarded to "Other" firms are for Consulting Services and Service Contracts.
+Section 3 of this report discusses the acceptable conditions for Sole Sourcing. - The GN continues to review the contributing factors to contracts that have been Sole Sourced.
+We will continue to work towards reducing the occurrence of this contracting method. - In 2017/18 the overall volume of Sole Source contracts has decreased by 8%, however in this report (Contract Activity Report) we only consider Sole Source contracts over \$25,000.
+In 2017/18 we see that Sole Source contracts over \$25,000 have increased by 24%. - A large majority of Sole Source contracts are Service Contracts.
+These Sole Source Service Contracts are overwhelmingly awarded to Other (non Inuit and non-Nunavut) companies.
+Typically these are specialized services not available in Nunavut. - On average, over the three years of this report, 4.3% of the volume for Sole Source contracts are awarded to Inuit Firms, 1% to Nunavut Firms and 94% to Other Firms. - A twelve year trend indicates that the majority of Sole Source contracts awarded to "Other" firms are for Consulting Services and Service Contracts.